TEL-PS15 Pulsed NMR Spectrometer

 - converting binary files and storing them as text files for processing with independent software (Excel, Origin, Matlab, Mathematica, etc)

 An experimental manual, on CD, gives the student full flexibility with respect to the level of involvement and the applications of magnetic resonance spectroscopy one wishes to explore.
 Twenty plus basic and advanced, as well as instrumentation experiments are included in the experimental manual.
 Basic experiments include, NMR Specta, and Relaxation experiments.
 Advanced experiments such as multiple pulse sequences and rotating frames of reference, as well as, angle dependence on spectra shape lets the student explore more deeply into the uses of NMR.
 Instrumentation experiments are designed to teach the student about NMR instrumentation.
 A number of samples for use with the experiments in the experimental manual have been included for convenience and ease of use.
 The student however is not limited to these samples.
 The number of potential samples (chemical compounds, commercial substances or products) and measurements are practically unlimited.

 The complete system includes the PS-15 control unit, electromagnet with integrated probe head, accessories, a CD which includes the software, a 100 page operations manual and the 140 page experimental manual (in PDF format), as well as all connecting cables.
 The unit is shipped in an exceptionally well built case that can be used for storing the unit.

 |A printed version of the experimental and operations manual is available.
 Both the 100 page operating manual and the 140 page experimental manual are contained in a single sturdy 3 ring binder.|

 Optional Accessory: Teslameter 2000

-The TeslaMeter 2000 comes with complete operating instructions, a transverse probe, and an external power supply.
+The TeslaMeter 2000 comes with complete operating instructions, a transverse probe, a longitudinal probe, and an external power supply.
 The Zero Gauss Chamber and software are also included.